besrabasant/k10ls/README.md

   name = "api-0"
   namespace = "backend"
   address = "0.0.0.0"
-  ports = [ { source = "9000", target = "8080" } ]
+  ports = [ { source = "8080", target = "9000" } ]

   [[context.label-selectors]]
   label = "app=worker"
   ports = [ { source = "9090", target = "9090" } ]
 ```
 This configuration keeps tunnels open to two clusters.
-Notice how the prod pod overrides both the namespace and address.
+Notice how the prod pod overrides both the namespace and address, and exposes the pod's port `8080` on your machine at `9000`.

 ---